gateway4labs/gateway4labs_doc/docs/source/design.rst

 As described in the figure above, there are three main components involved:

 #.
-The LMS, which will have a small plug-in that communicates with the
+The LMS/CMS/PLE (left side).
+If it supports IMS LTI, it will use it and no
-   LabManager.
+   code will be required in the LMS/CMS/PLE.
+If it does not support it, it will have a small plug-in that communicates with the LabManager.

 #.
 The LabManager, which will receive requests from multiple, different LMSs and
    it will understand the protocols of different RLMSs.
 It does not have any